ZetCode

 Go array

-Go array tutorial shows how to work with arrays in Golang.
+In this article we show how to work with arrays in Golang.

 An array is a collection of elements of a single data type.
-An array holds a fixed number of elements, and it cannot grow or shrink.
+An array holds a fixed number of elements and it cannot grow or shrink.

 Elements of an array are accessed through indexes.
 The first index is 0.
 By default, empty arrays are initialized with zero values (0, 0.0, false, or "").